Depart-de-Sentier/happy_family/LCIA/README.md

 ### More explicit string separation

 The separation character is specified *per resource* in the metadata section, and the *columns which can have separated values* are indicated per column with the attribute `"separated": true`.

+## Ecoinvent example data

+This directory has a notebook to extract the LCIA implementation for ecoinvent version 3.9, and the output files produced.